 Marks: 100Duration: 60 HRSObjectives:Demonstrate an extended understanding of the similarities and differences in service-based and physical product-based marketing activities.
 Demonstrate a knowledge of the extended marketing mix for services.
 Develop and justify marketing planning and control systems appropriate to service-based activities.
 Specify, analyse and select markets for specific service products.
-Prepare, communicate and justify marketing mixes for service-based organisations.Course Outcomes:

-To explain the unique challenges of services marketing, including the elements of product, price, place, promotion, processes, physical evidence, and people.
+Prepare, communicate and justify marketing mixes for service-based organisations.Course Outcomes: The successful completion of this course shall enable the learner: To explain the unique challenges of services marketing, including the elements of product, price, place, promotion, processes, physical evidence, and people.
 To describe how to create an environment that achieves excellence in customer service.
 To design service quality measurements to build customer loyalty and evaluate the effectiveness and efficiency of customer service offerings.
 Conduct a services audit plan for a service firm.
 To integrate course concepts into individual performance to become better customer service representatives in the service environment.